 A pioneering initiative

-HAKUBA VALLEY, Japan's leading ski area, is made up of 10 ski resorts, but Hakuba Happo-One Ski Resort is known as the leader of Hakuba.
-It is
+HAKUBA VALLEY, one of Japan's leading ski areas, comprises 10 ski resorts, but among them, Hakuba Happo-one Ski Resort is considered the most prestigious in Hakuba.
+It

-actually run by two companies, with Happo-One Development Co., Ltd. being one of them.
-It was the first ski resort in Japan to set up an SDGs department and has been more advanced in its efforts than any other.
-It has already achieved a 100% switchover of its lifts to renewable energy, and it endorsed POW's activities and formed a partnership with them as early as 2020.
+is actually operated by two companies, one of which is Happo-one Development Co., Ltd. It was the first ski resort in Japan to establish an SDGs department and has been at the forefront of SDGs initiatives.
+It has already achieved 100% renewable energy conversion for its own lifts, and it was early in 2020 that it endorsed POW's activities and signed a partnership agreement.

-The progress of Japanese ski resorts toward sustainability cannot be discussed without mentioning Hakuba Happo-One Ski Resort.
-In
+The progress of Japanese ski resorts toward sustainability cannot be discussed without mentioning Hakuba Happo-one Ski Resort.

-April 2023, when "THINK SNOW" was launched at STEEP, we visited Akimoto Hideki, who oversees the SDGs Marketing Department at Happo-One Development Co., Ltd., and introduced them to their efforts toward the SDGs.
-Here's an overview of what they did.
+In April 2023, when we launched "THINK SNOW" on STEEP, we visited Hideki Akimoto, who oversees the SDGs Marketing Department at Happo-one Development Co., Ltd., and introduced them to their efforts toward the SDGs.
+The gist of what we discussed was as follows.

 ● Lifts operated by Happo-One Development Co., Ltd. to switch to renewable energy from the 2020-21 winter season